Folke Högberg

+Early life

+Högberg was born on 20 March 1884 in Helsingborg, Sweden, the son of Knut Högberg, a postmaster, and his wife Anna (née Borg).

 Career

-Högberg was born on 20 March 1884 in Helsingborg, Sweden, the son of Knut Högberg, a postmaster, and his wife Anna (née Borg).
-He was commissioned as an officer in the Kronoberg Regiment (I 11) with the rank of underlöjtnant in 1905.
+Högberg was commissioned as an officer in the Kronoberg Regiment (I 11) with the rank of underlöjtnant in 1905.
 He was promoted to lieutenant in 1907 and to captain in 1917, the same year he served in the General Staff.
 Högberg served as teacher of military history at the Royal Swedish Army Staff College from 1922 to 1926, and in 1923 he served in the Göta Life Guards (I 2).
 He also served as secretary of experts for new enrollment regulations with several conscript statutes from 1925 to 1926.
 Högberg was major and served in the General Staff in 1926 and as chief of staff of 1st Army Division (I. arméfördelningen) from 1926 to 1930.
 He was promoted to lieutenant colonel in 1930 and was appointed vice chief of the Military Office of the Land Defense (Lantförsvarets kommandoexpedition).

 In 1932, Högberg was appointed head of the Royal Swedish Army Staff College and three years later he was promoted to colonel and was appointed regimental commander of Västernorrland Regiment (I 21) in Sollefteå.
 During this time, Högberg was also Inspektor of Sollefteå Samrealskola from 1936 to 1937.
 Högberg was promoted to major general in 1937 and was appointed commandant in Boden Fortress.
 In 1940, he became Chief of the Army Staff and the General Staff Corps.
 Högberg became military commander of the III Military District in 1942.
 He stayed in this positions until 1949 when he was promoted to lieutenant general and retired from active service.